FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Preliminary Background on Diffusion Models

-Sampling begins with a noisy input and iteratively generates less noisy samples, continuing until \( \mathbf{x}_0 \) is reached from \( \mathbf{x}_T \).
+The reverse process then begins with a noisy input and iteratively generates less noisy samples, continuing until \( \mathbf{x}_0 \) is reached from \( \mathbf{x}_T \).
 To achieve this goal, a network with parameters \( \theta \) is used to model each step of the reverse process, where \( \mu_{\theta}(\mathbf{x}_t; t) \in \mathbb{R}^d \) and \( \Sigma_{\theta}(\mathbf{x}_t; t) \in \mathbb{R}^{d \times d} \) are the mean and covariance of the distribution at step \( t \), respectively \cite{ghojogh_ghodsi_2024}.
 The forward process only requires adding noise to the data; it does not involve any learning and remains fixed.
 As a result, only the reverse process needs to be trained in diffusion models.
 This distinguishes diffusion models from VAEs \cite{kingma2022autoencodingvariationalbayes,inbookGhoj}.

-The objective remains to learn the conditional distribution, \( p_{\theta}(\mathbf{x}_{t-1} | \mathbf{x}_t) \), an estimate of the true posterior \( q(\mathbf{x}_{t-1} | \mathbf{x}_t) \), which reverses the forward diffusion process \( q(\mathbf{x}_t | \mathbf{x}_{t-1}) \).
-Since the exact posterior is intractable, the model is trained to minimize the Kullback-Leibler (KL) divergence between the learned and true distributions, ensuring that the reverse process closely follows the true generative trajectory.
-The training objective is given by:
+Following formulation in Equation \ref{eq:ddpm_form}, the prediction for \(\mathbf{x}_{t-1}\) based on $\mathbf{x}_t$ can be expressed as a function of $\boldsymbol{\epsilon}_\theta$, the output of the noise predictor neural network parameterised by $\theta$.